Improving Entropy-Based Test-Time Adaptation from a Clustering View: Experiments

 \section{Experiments}

 In this section, we evaluate our method on various datasets.
 Besides, we have conducted ablation study to explore the characteristics of our methods.
-Further, we visualize the output distribution of different methods.
+Further, we visualize the feature distribution of different methods.